gottagofaster236/SonicVisualSplit/README.md

 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
 - If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
+If it's an issue with time recognizing incorrectly, a video or a screenshot of the game at the point where SVS fails would be appreciated.
 - If you couldn't solve your problem or have other questions, feel free to ask a question using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).

 ## For developers